-NURS240N, Management of Nursing Care Across the Lifespan is a hybrid capstone course that requires students to apply all previous learning to the care of patients/families across the lifespan, the child-bearing family, and groups of people with complex and/or emergent health alterations.
+This course is a hybrid capstone course that requires students to apply all previous learning to the care of patients/families across the lifespan, the child-bearing family, and groups of people with complex and/or emergent health alterations.
 Concepts of maternal-child health care, critical care, community health nursing, leadership, management, health care policy and trends, and transition to practice will be studied.
 Prerequisite: NURS220N.